dbos-inc/dbos-docs/docs/tutorials/authentication-authorization.md

 ---
 sidebar_position: 9
 title: Authentication and Authorization
-description: Use declarative security and middleware in Operon
+description: Use declarative security and middleware in DBOS
 ---

-This section covers declarative authentication and authorization in Operon.
+This section covers declarative authentication and authorization in DBOS.

-Operon supports modular, built-in declarative security: you can use the [`@Authentication`](../api-reference/decorators#authentication) class decorator to make user identities available to Operon contexts.
+DBOS supports modular, built-in declarative security: you can use the [`@Authentication`](../api-reference/decorators#authentication) class decorator to make user identities available to DBOS contexts.
 Further, you can associate operations with a list of permitted roles using the [`@RequiredRole`](../api-reference/decorators#requiredrole) API.

 :::info note
 You can fully implement authentication and authorization using custom [HTTP middleware](../tutorials/http-serving-tutorial#middleware) which will run before the request reaches the handler.
-This section describes mechanisms Operon provides to make it easier.
+This section describes mechanisms DBOS provides to make it easier.
 :::

 :::tip
-If you're generating an [OpenAPI interface definition](https://spec.openapis.org/oas/v3.0.3) for your Operon application, you can specify security scheme information via the `@OpenApiSecurityScheme` decorator.
+If you're generating an [OpenAPI interface definition](https://spec.openapis.org/oas/v3.0.3) for your DBOS application, you can specify security scheme information via the `@OpenApiSecurityScheme` decorator.
 Please see the [OpenAPI Tutorial](./openapi-tutorial.md#specify-openapi-security-scheme-and-requirements) for more information.
 :::

 ## Authentication Middleware
-To instruct Operon to perform authentication for an HTTP endpoint, you can use the [`@Authentication`](../api-reference/decorators#authentication) class decorator to register HTTP middleware with your custom authentication logic (for example validating a [JSON Web Token](https://jwt.io/) and retrieving user credentials and permissions from the decoded token).
+To instruct DBOS to perform authentication for an HTTP endpoint, you can use the [`@Authentication`](../api-reference/decorators#authentication) class decorator to register HTTP middleware with your custom authentication logic (for example validating a [JSON Web Token](https://jwt.io/) and retrieving user credentials and permissions from the decoded token).
 The decorator should return a structure containing identity and claimed roles:

 ```javascript